“Echoes From The Hill” documentary

 About the Denton Black Film Festival

-The 2023 Denton Black Film Festival was held January 25-29 in person and extended virtually through February 5.
+The 2023 Denton Black Film Festival was held January 26-29 in person and extended virtually through February 5.
 The festival included events celebrating Black cinema, music, spoken word, art, and more.
 It featured nearly 100 films, mostly documentaries, ranging from local stories to broader topics.
 The festival held events and screenings at various venues around Denton.
-More info available at www.dentonbff.com.
+More info is available at www.dentonbff.com.

 More info